HiGGBORN/TraceRecorder/README.md

 # TraceRecorder

-This project is based on Clang+LLVM 12.0, and has integrated our trace collecting tool TraceRecorder.
-TraceRecorder is implemented as a sanitize pass.
-It instruments the program source code at compile time.
-While running the instrumented program, the instrumented code will collect the execution trace.
+This project is based on Clang+LLVM 12.0, and has integrated the trace collecting tool TraceRecorder.
+TraceRecorder is implemented as a sanitizer pass.
+It instruments the program source code at compiling time, and will automatically collect the execution trace and the LLVM IR dynamic slice during the program running.

 ## Usage:
 ```